cbolz/ansible-labs-summit2020/ansible-tower-advanced/4-awx-cli-exercises/README.md

 following line to your script **setup-tower.sh**.
 Don’t run the script yet.

+TODO: cjung - I don't like that we call everything "example" since Tower also comes with "Demo" content - I think we should have a clearer name like "Lab", or "Ansible Workshop" - something making it more transparent this was used and created for the lab

+TODO: cjung - the credentials are not attached!
+The playbook will fail due to missing credentials

     awx -f human job_templates create  \
                     --name="Install Apache" \
                     --inventory="Example Inventory" \
                     --project=Apache \
                     --playbook=apache_install.yml \
                     --become_enabled="yes"

 ## Review the final script and execute it